Code-Institute-Submissions/roy-finch-data-centric-webpage_SepResub/README.md

 Some user would like to create an account.
 Now due to the nature of my site, I made it so people can create comments or pages on sites.
 I wanted to make sure that when a user creates a comment or page they can actual see the comments on the account page.
 This is so they can see what they have managed to do.

+Some users would like a smart search system that is able to provide the user with several different types of responses so they have the chance to find the result either though that what they entered may not find the page they want.
+I made the search engine, look at the search enquire against the game title, and then against, the console and game details.
+This would be split into two different searches and they would be able to look at the results they have been given.

 ## Development
 Within creating this site, I had used a series of drawn plans to give me understanding on what I wanted to make from the beginning I thought about the idea of creating a page where the nav and footer are dominant and always visible.
 Within the plan I wanted a logo and search bar within the nav bar and didn't want a series of bare hyperlinks.
 Also, within the footer I wanted to just have a simple navigation to be able to access different pages link accounts or login.
 I selected to try and create a footer which contains a login which becomes an account page when the user has logged in.
 The navigation bar on the other hand, I have added a logo, which may not be self explanatory.
 So, I also included the name of the site and the search bar with a custom icon which followed my colour code.